learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 5. $\exists p, q \in \mathbb{Z}, \forall r \in \mathbb{Z},(p + q \neq r)$
 6. $\forall a, b \in \mathbb{Z}, (a^2 = b^2 \to a = b)$

-## Part B: Contrapositive statements
+## Part b: Contrapositive statements

 >[!Why?]
 >Similar to part a, when attempting to prove implication statements, instead of trying to prove/disprove an implication directly, we can consider the [[Unit 1#Contrapositivity|contrapositive]].
 Again, in some cases, the contrapositive may be more intuitive or easier to digest than the original statement.